microsoft/fluentui/packages/office-ui-fabric-react/src/components/Theme/docs/ThemesOverview.md

 ## Using Themes

 In order to use themes, an application must call `loadTheme()` immediately at app startup before any app code executes.
-Here is an example that has been generated from the `Colors` Customization page (using the default palette generated):
+Here is an example that has been generated from the <a href='#/customizations/colors'>Colors Customization page</a> (using the default palette generated):

 ```tsx
 import { loadTheme } from 'office-ui-fabric-react';